skip to main content

 What should you look for in a password manager?

-Overall, the best password manager should generate long unique passwords that are nearly impossible to crack.
+The best password manager should generate long, unique passwords that are nearly impossible to crack.
 It’s essential for day-to-day use across all accounts because passwords are often reused, too short, and easily guessed.

-You also want a password manager that supports multiple platforms, including Windows, macOS, Android, and iOS.
+A password manager should also support multiple operating systems, like Windows and Android.
 Be sure to pick a password manager that is in active development and offers end-to-end encryption, if possible.

 For a more in-depth look at the essential features to consider in a password manager, jump ahead to our expanded section below.